- acquiring a puppy

 Searching for your first-ever dog?
 Once you’ve determined you’re ready for a puppy, one of the breeds below might be perfect for you and your family.
-Make sure you talk to responsible breeders to find out if the breed is a good fit for you.
+Find a responsible breeder and discuss what you’re looking for in a pet.
+This will help you figure out if the breed is a good fit for you.

 Cavalier King Charles Spaniel

-While they are instinctive guardians, the Boxer loves to be with his people.
-One of the breed’s most notable characteristics is its desire for human affection, especially from children.
+While they are instinctive guardians, the Boxer loves to be with their owners.
+One of the breed’s most notable characteristics is the desire for human affection, especially from children.
 They are patient and spirited with children, but also protective, making them a popular choice for families.
-The Boxer requires little grooming, but needs daily exercise.
+The Boxer requires little grooming, but they do need daily exercise.

 English Springer Spaniel

-The Papillon is a small, friendly toy dog with a fine-boned structure.
-They are known to be happy and alert little dogs that are not shy or aggressive.
-Papillons are a happy breed whether living in an apartment, out in the country or anywhere in between.
+The Papillon is a small, friendly member of the Toy Group with a fine-boned structure.
+They are known to be alert little dogs that are not shy or aggressive.
+Papillons are a happy breed, whether living in an apartment, out in the country, or anywhere in between.
 They love to play outdoors, but they can be easily entertained and exercised indoors as well.

-The Poodle is an exceptionally smart breed that excels in all kinds of dog sport activities.
-The breed comes in three size varieties, which may contribute to why Poodle is one of the most popular breeds.
-The Poodle can accommodate nearly any size living quarters.
-Their nearly hypoallergenic coat may reduce allergic reactions, but requires grooming knowledge to keep maintained.
+The Poodle is an exceptionally smart breed that excels in all kinds of dog sports.
+The breed comes in three size varieties (Toy, Miniature, and Standard), which may contribute to why this is one of the most popular breeds.
+The Poodle can accommodate nearly any size of living quarters.
+Their nearly-hypoallergenic coat may reduce allergic reactions, but Poodles do require grooming to keep their coats maintained.